TexasInstruments/edgeai-tensorlab/README.md

 ## Introduction
-This repository provides a collection of example Deep Learning Models for various image recognition tasks such as classification, segmentation and detection.
-Scripts are provided for Model Import/Calibration, Inference and Accuracy benchmarking.
+This repository provides a collection of scripts for various image recognition tasks such as classification, segmentation and detection.
+Scripts are provided for Model Import/Calibration, Inference and Accuracy benchmarking of Deep Learning Models.

-The models in this repository are expected to run on the Jacinto7 family of SoCs.
-RTOS SDK for Jacinto 7 is required to run these.
-Please visit **[Processor SDK for Jacinto 7 TDA4x](https://www.ti.com/tool/PROCESSOR-SDK-J721E)** and from there navigate to **[RTOS SDK for Jacinto 7 TDA4x](https://www.ti.com/tool/download/PROCESSOR-SDK-RTOS-J721E)** to download and untar/extract the RTOS SDK on your Ubuntu desktop machine.
-RTOS SDK for Jacinto 7 TDA4x provides TI Deep Learning Library (TIDL) which is an optimized library that can run Neural Networks.
-TIDL can directly accept the models using its config files.
-TIDL can also accept these models through some of the popular open source runtimes such as TVM+DLR, TFLite and ONNXRuntime.
-For more information how to obtain and use these runtimes that offload to TIDL, please go through the TIDL documentation in the RTOS SDK.
+Deep Learning models can be run using RTOS SDK for Jacinto 7 (PROCESSOR-SDK-RTOS-J721E), which can be downloaded from the page for Processor SDK for Jacinto 7 TDA4x a.k.a. **[PROCESSOR-SDK-J721E](https://www.ti.com/tool/PROCESSOR-SDK-J721E)**.

+RTOS SDK for Jacinto 7 TDA4x provides TI Deep Learning Library (TIDL) which is an optimized library that can run Deep Neural Networks.
+TIDL provides several familiar interfaces for model inference - such as onnxruntime, tflite_runtime and tvm/dlr.
+All these runtimes that are provided as part of TIDL have extensions on top of public domain runtimes that allow us to offload model execution into our high performance C7x+MMA DSP.
+For more information how to obtain and use these runtimes, please go through the TIDL documentation in the RTOS SDK.
+The documentation of TIDL can be seen if you click on the "SDK Documentation" link in the download page for [PROCESSOR-SDK-RTOS-J721E)](https://www.ti.com/tool/download/PROCESSOR-SDK-RTOS-J721E)

+**Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for deployment in production.
+We do not own the datasets that are used to train or evaluate the models used in this benchmark and some of these datasets have restrictions on how they can be used.

+### Components of this repository
 This repository is generic and can be used with a variety of runtimes and models supported by TIDL.
+This repository contains three parts:
+- [jacinto_ai_benchmark](./jacinto_ai_benchmark): Core scritps for core import/calibration, inference and accuracy benchmark scripts provided as a python package (that can be imported using: import jacinto_ai_benchmark or using: from jacinto_ai_benchmark import *)
+- [examples/models](./examples//models): a minimal set of Deep Learning models - just for demonstrating the capabilities of jacinto_ai_benchmark
+- [examples/configs](./examples/configs): config files for using the above models

+### Additional models and config files (optional)
-We also provide several Deep Learning Models ready to be used for this benchmark in the repository **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)**.
+- We also provide several additional Deep Learning Models ready to be used in our SoCs the repository **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)**.
 Please clone that repository.
 That repository uses git-lfs, so please install git-lfs before cloning.
 After cloning, **jacinto-ai-benchmark** and **jacinto-ai-modelzoo** must be in the same parent folder.

-**Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for deployment in production.
-We do not own the datasets that are used to train or evaluate the models used in this benchmark and some of these datasets have restrictions on how they can be used.
+- the models are located in the folder [jacinto-ai-modelzoo/models](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/models)
+- the config files for those models are located in the folder [jacinto-ai-modelzoo/configs](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/models)

 ## Requirements